somedatapacket/docs.humio.com/content/parsers/pipeline.md

 This example pipeline script uses the {% function "parseTimestamp" %} that automatically tries to determine the timestamp of the input by applying a series of regular expressions.
-It then extracts all key value pairs (of form `key=value`) form the event as new fields using the {% function "parseKeyValues" %} function.
+It then extracts all key value pairs (of form `key=value`) from the event as new fields using the {% function "parseKeyValues" %} function.
 Finally it uses a [`case`]({{< ref "language-syntax/_index.md#case" >}}) statement to conditionally extract a field `errorMessage` using a user function called "parseErrorMessage".